Last updated: 3 September 2020

 What are the opening hours?

-- Fort Scratchley will be open on weekends only, Saturday and Sunday from 10am to 4pm.
+- Fort Scratchley will be open on Sundays from 10am to 4pm.

-- Fort Scratchely will remain closed to the public during weekdays.
+- Fort Scratchely will remain closed to the public during Monday - Saturday.

 Visitors are asked to practise social distancing and if you are feeling unwell please reschedule your visit.